Simplify Life.

 • Production: Crops left unharvested, animals slaughtered but not sold.

 • Households: People buying more than they need, or letting food spoil.
+We have become a world filled with consumerism and wastefulness.

 2. Energy Waste

 • Fossil fuels: Burned inefficiently in outdated vehicles, power plants, and homes.
+Instead of driving a fuel efficient car people want the best a biggest car even when they cannot really afford it.

 • Electricity: A large portion is lost during transmission or through inefficient appliances.